jahed/maptiles/README.md

   map.maxNativeZoom so you can have higher zoom levels without the need to download larger, low quality, upscaled tiles.

+EXAMPLES
+  Take a detailed image and create optimised tiles to save space.
+    ./im-map-tiles.sh detailed_map.png --optimise lossy ./tiles

+  Take an rectangular image, square it with a red background and output it as JPG tiles.
+    ./im-map-tiles.sh map.png --square --format jpg --background #ff0000 ./tiles

 DEPENDENCIES
   Required
     ImageMagick  https://www.imagemagick.org